helmiakbar/VideoList/README.md

 # README #

-Clapping APE iOS App Base Architecture v1.0
+Clapping APE iOS App Base Architecture

 ### What is this repository for? ###

+* Version 1.0
+* Language: Swift 3
 * Architecture: MVP
-* Version 1.0
 * [Learn Markdown](http://iyadagha.com/using-mvp-ios-swift/)

 ### How do I get set up? ###